-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2153 Garcia Amended June 1, 2016 Existing Law: Existing law requires a retailer of various products, including rechargeable batteries and cellular telephones, sold in the state to have in place a system for the acceptance and collection of those products for reuse, recycling, or proper disposal.
-Letter of support and amend sent May 2, 2016, for this bill as Committee on Environmental Equality Proposed Law: This bill, the Lead-Acid Battery Recycling Act of 2016, would require a dealer to accept, at the point of transfer, a lead-acid battery of the same type and size that is sold by the dealer lead-acid battery free of charge.
+BILL Author STATUS SUMMARY TASK FORCE POSITION AB 2153 Amended August 9, 2016 Senate Floor Existing Law: Existing law requires a retailer of various products, including rechargeable batteries and cellular telephones, sold in the state to have in place a system for the acceptance and collection of those products for reuse, recycling, or proper disposal.
+Support Floor Alert to Senate on August 16, Jenate i 1001 Proposed Law: This bill, the Lead-Acid Battery Recycling Act of 2016, would require a dealer to accept, at the point of transfer, specified types of used lead-acid batteries free of charge.
 The bill would require a dealer to collect a refundable deposit for each new lead-acid battery from a person who purchases the battery without simultaneously providing a used lead-acid battery of the same size and type.
-The bill will reallocate a fee already imposed on all car batteries to fund the cleanup of contamination caused by lead acid batteries throughout the state. amended April AB 2206 Williams Amended June 27, 2016 Senate Committee on Rules Existing Law: The California Global Warming Solutions Act of 2006 requires the State Air Resources Board (CARB) to adopt a statewide greenhouse gas emissions limit, as defined, to reduce statewide greenhouse gas emissions to their 1990 level by 2020.
+The bill would impose a \$1 each fee on consumers and manufacturers to fund the cleanup of contamination caused by lead acid batteries throughout the state.
+August 9, 2016 AB 2206 Williams Amended June 27, 2016 Senate Committee on Rules Existing Law: The California Global Warming Solutions Act of 2006 requires the State Air Resources Board (CARB) to adopt a statewide greenhouse gas emissions limit, as defined, to reduce statewide greenhouse gas emissions to their 1990 level by 2020.
 Under existing law, the Public Utilities Commission has regulatory authority over public utilities, including gas corporations.
-The California Renewables Portfolio Standard Program requires the Public Utilities Commission to establish a renewables portfolio standard requiring all retail sellers, as defined, to procure a minimum quantity of electricity products from eligible renewable energy resources. sent May 2, 2016, for this bill as introduced February 18, Proposed Law: This bill would require the Air Resources Board, in coordination with the Public Utilities Commission and State Energy Resources and Conservation Development Commission, to adopt a policy or programs to increase the production and use of renewable gas, as specified, generated by either an eligible renewable energy resource that meets the requirements of the California Renewables Portfolio Standard Program or direct solar energy, as specified.
+The California Renewables Portfolio Standard Program requires the Public Utilities Commission to establish a renewables portfolio standard requiring all retail sellers, as defined, to procure a minimum quantity of electricity products from eligible renewable energy resources. if amended sent to Senate Committee on Rules on July Proposed Law: This bill would require the Air Resources Board, in coordination with the Public Utilities Commission and State Energy Resources and Conservation Development Commission, to adopt a policy or programs to increase the production and use of renewable gas, as specified, generated by either an eligible renewable energy resource that meets the requirements of the California Renewables Portfolio Standard Program or direct solar energy, as specified.